derekngjk/Comms-Lab/logbook.md

 | Sample rate | 200k | 200k |
 | Samples | 1000 | 1000 |

 We then insert the `FFT Power Spectrum and PSD` module to generate the PSD of the message signal.
-The PSD **measures the distribution of power of a random process over its spectrum.**
+The PSD shows the distribution of power over the frequency spectrum.

 We then insert graph modules to view the PSD graph, and the carrier and message signals, as follows: